jgmalcolm/jgmalcolm.github.io/cv.md

    "Telemedicine in spine surgery: Outcomes for 138 patients seen in person for the first time on the day of surgery compared to historical controls."
    *In preparation*
-3. Newman\*, McMahon\*, Boulter, Malcolm, Chern, Barrow, Pradilla.
-   "Revascularization is Associated with a Reduced Stroke Risk in Patients with Sickle Cell-Associated Moyamoya Syndrome." *In submission*
 1. McMahon, Malcolm, Douglas, Greven, Sadan, Samuels, Cawley, Barrow, Grossberg, Howard.
 "Shunt-Dependent Hydrocephalus After Aneurysmal Subarachnoid Hemorrhage: Identification of Novel Prognostic Variables and